David-Else/developer-workstation-setup-script-debian/README.md

 > [!NOTE]
 > - Do not provide any details for the root account, your user account will then have administrative rights.
-> - Leave the default of Gnome as the desktop environment.
+> - Leave Gnome as the default desktop environment.

 2. Open the terminal and run the following command to install Ansible and Flatpak: